chewax/Ginseng/readme.md

 ## About The Project

 ![Ginseng](media/sshot.1.png)

-This was intended to be something to learn a little bit more about C++.
-I ended up actually liking what turned up so I decided to make it a realistic library.
 This is a lightweight header only library that will help you build CLI tools faster.